s-d-w/moosilauke-cycling/README.md

 ##### An example application demonstrating a bunch of different concepts in software engineering.
 No real point other than to have some kind of a context to work with.

 Concepts:
-* design patterns: builder, template method, etc
+* design patterns: builder, template method, factory method, abstract factory, etc
 * asynchronous processing with a worker model